 Key Issue #4 studied QoS with satellite access.
 Following the evaluation in clause 7.4, it is concluded to take Candidate Solution #2 as the baseline for normative work on this Key Issue

+NOTE: Solution#2 is only applicable to the scenario where a satellite RAN node is an on-board gNB or its Radio Frequency (RF) Remote Units are equipped on satellites on same orbit.
+Enhancement is required in normative phase to cover more scenarios.

 It is also proposed to use Candidate Solution #14 as way forward for KI#4, depending on decisions to be made by RAN groups with respect to mobility and QoS.

 8.5 Conclusion on solutions for Key Issue #5

 It is proposed to use Candidate Solution #11 for the basis of normative work.
+Whether and when QoS limitation defined in Solution #11 needs to be considered for UPF selection may be discussed in the normative work.

 For mobility aspects, it is proposed to use Candidate Solution #14 as way forward for KI#5, depending on decisions to be made by RAN groups with respect to mobility and QoS.